 If you are using an antenna switch it is important to install an isolation/suppression balun in the main feedline coming into your operating position.
 The common ground of the switch allows RF/common mode current to come back on the shield of your unused antenna and installing a choke after the switch will suppress any of this before it reaches your equipment.

 Our "i" series of feedline isolation baluns provide excellent feedline decoupling and low loss performance from 1 to 54 MHz depending on the model selected.
 The model 1115i is a single core design that will handle 5kW (50% duty cycle) at resonance and provides high levels of common mode choking impedance and a large effective core area for excellent performance.
 Balun is configured with two SO-239 connectors with additional RF connectors available in the Accessories Category under Alternate Connectors.
-This balun is is also available in alternate connector configurations in our model 1115 which utilizes the same outstanding winding configuration.

 I want to share how happy I am with the new 1115i balun I purchased from you recently.
 I was able to complete some antenna repairs last weekend and finally attached the 1115i balun to my inverted V fan dipole.
 I clearly hear more stations now than I have in at least a year !
 The noise floor for me is lower now than it ever has been.
 Another bonus, I can now happily run my ALS-600 with no problems.